The Merchant Princes: The Trade of Queens

 The Trade of Queens is the sixth book in The Merchant Princes, published in 2010.
 The Clan has split between conservative and progressive factions and the bitter internal struggle reaches its peak.
 Meanwhile, the United States plots its revenge on the Gruinmarkt.
 The sixth book culminates in a dramatic ending that changes worlds forever.

 In Timeline 2 (USA) DEA Agent Mike Fleming finds himself targeted by his superiors at the Family Trade Organization (FTO) and running out of time to stop the Clan's planned terrorist attack.
 When Miriam's former press colleague Steve Schroeder mistakes Fleming for a kook, the warning goes unheeded to drastic results.
-On the morning of July 16, 2003, the Clan detonates atom bombs in Washington, DC, killing the President and thousands of civilians.
-Realizing his mistake, Schroeder tells the FBI about Fleming's visit, and his story about world-travelling, stolen US nukes, and the Clan.
+In 2003, the Clan detonates an atom bomb in Washington, DC, killing the President and thousands of civilians.
+Realizing his mistake, Schroeder tells the FBI about Fleming's visit and his story concerning the Clan and stolen US nuclear weapons.